whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 entered and text output is printed to the console.
 Similarly, you can write R scripts to be executed when you need them.
-R supports stepping through the commands you have previously entered with the up and down arrow keys, and will attempt to complete function and file names whne you press the tab key, just like bash.
+R supports stepping through the commands you have previously entered with the up and down arrow keys, and will attempt to complete function and file names when you press the tab key, just like bash.

 However, unlike bash, R also keeps data in its own internal store rather